To Rent or Own? That is the Question

 What if the Market is Great?
 Should I Jump In?

-While timing is very important and market conditions are an important consideration, your personal readiness is paramount.
+While timing is very important and Cedar Cty real estate market conditions are an important consideration, your personal readiness is paramount.
 We can talk about your potential return on investment.
 We can talk about historically low interest rates.
 We can talk about potential community growth and the impeccable quality of life in Southern Utah.
 We can discuss opportunities for higher education, cultural enrichment, commerce and potential employment but, the most important discussion you and I can have is: Are you ready?

 Your Slice of the American Pie